The Peanuts Movie: Plot

-When the Little Red-Haired Girl moves into the neighborhood, Charlie Brown becomes infatuated with her, though worries his long-running streak of failures will prevent her from noticing him.
-After Lucy tells him he should try being more confident, Charlie Brown decides to embark upon a series of new activities in hope of finding one that will get the Little Red-Haired Girl to notice him.
+Charlie Brown, a clumsy and socially awkward young boy, is often looked down on by his peers, especially Lucy Van Pelt, who views him as a failure; his only means of emotional support are his anthropomorphic dog, Snoopy and Lucy's younger brother, Linus.
+One day, Charlie Brown is smitten with a new red-haired girl in his class (whom he nicknames the "Little Red-Haired Girl").
+Viewing this as an opportunity for a fresh start, Charlie Brown decides to change himself in order to get the Little Red-Haired Girl to notice him.

-Helped by Snoopy and Woodstock, he performs a magic show act in the school's talent show; however, he is forced to drop his act in order to help his sister Sally with hers.
-Charlie Brown then signs up for the school dance and gets Snoopy to teach him.
-At the dance, Charlie Brown attracts praise for his skills, but he slips during his performance.
-This sets one of his shoes to hit the sprinkler, causing the dance to be cut short and the students to look down upon him once more.
+Charlie Brown enters a talent show at his school, planning to perform a magic show act.
+On the day of the show, however, Charlie Brown decides to sacrifice his act in order to help his sister Sally with hers, causing him to be humiliated in front of the entire school.
+Later, Charlie Brown practices for a school dance, hoping that he can impress the Little Red-Haired Girl with his moves.
+At the dance, Charlie Brown attracts praise for his skills until he accidentally causes a sprinkler to be set off, causing the dance to be cut short.

-Charlie Brown is partnered with the Little Red-Haired Girl to write a book report.
-When she is called away for a week to deal with a family illness, Charlie Brown decides to write the report alone, on the collegiate-level novel War and Peace, to which he writes a comprehensive report.
+The next day, Charlie Brown is partnered with the Little Red-Haired Girl to write a book report.
+When she is called away for a week to deal with a family illness, Charlie Brown decides to write the report alone, on the collegiate-level novel War and Peace by Leo Tolstoy, to which he writes a comprehensive report.
 At the same time, Charlie Brown finds he is the only student to get a perfect score on a standardized test taken earlier that school year.
 His friends and the other students congratulate him, and his popularity begins to climb.

-However, when he goes to accept a medal at a school assembly, he learns the test papers were accidentally mixed up, and that Peppermint Patty was actually the one who got the perfect score.
-Saddened that his sudden popularity was all for nothing, Charlie Brown reveals the mistake and declines the medal, thus becoming unpopular again.
-To make matters worse, his book report is accidentally shredded by Linus' model tri-plane, causing him to admit to the Little Red-Haired Girl that he has caused them both to fail the assignment.
+However, when he goes to accept a medal at a school assembly, Charlie Brown learns that his test papers were accidentally mixed up with Peppermint Patty's, prompting him to reveal the mistake and decline the medal, thus becoming unpopular again.
+Subsequently, his book report is accidentally shredded by Linus' model Red Baron triplane, causing Charlie Brown and the Little Red-Haired Girl to fail the assignment and making the former give up on his attempts to improve himself.